 Intelligence Sharing.
 The difficulty of detecting terrorist activity once it has entered the maritime system may point to the value of intelligence.
 Most acknowledge that there is just too much cargo, coming from all corners of the globe, to scrutinize each shipment thoroughly.
 Uncovering terrorist activity is likely to require "actionable" or precise intelligence identifying exactly which shipment to intercept.
-One of TSA's critical missions is to ensure that threat information gathered by other federal agencies, such as the FBI or CIA, is shared with appropriate transportation officials.
-The GAO reports that "in surface transportation, timely information-sharing has been hampered by the lack of standard protocols to exchange information among federal, state, and local government agencies and private entities."58 One barrier to more effective intelligence sharing with local port authorities may be that state and local government officials do not have the required security clearances.
+The GAO reports that "in surface transportation, timely information-sharing has been hampered by the lack of standard protocols to exchange information among federal, state, and local government agencies and private entities."
+One